 WHAT DO I NEED TO DO IN ORDER TO ATTEND?

 - USE THE TEST & TRACE QR CODE

-If you can, please use the NHS App to scan the Test & Trace QR code on entry to St Leonard’s.
+In case the present outbreak affects the congregation, we ask that you use the NHS App to scan the Test & Trace QR code on entry to St Leonard’s.
 It’s displayed by the door.

 - FACE COVERINGS

-Visitors are required to wear a covering overing your mouth and nose for the duration of your time in St Leonard’s.
-Any exemptions to this, must be according to the latest government regulations.
+Visitors wear a covering overing their mouth and nose while in St Leonard’s building.
 A visor can be worn in addition to a mask, but is not a substitute for a mask.

 Thorough ventilation is a key part of our risk assessment to reduce risk in the building.